Ujjwal0919/mac_changer/README.md

-# mac_changer is a pyhton based tool which allows to change mac address of a linux environment
+# mac_changer is a python based tool which allows to change mac address of a linux environment
  .